HuyNgo171099/Travel-Agency/README.md

 ## Future Improvements

-To enhance the scalability and functionality of this project, here are some improvements planned for the future:
+To enhance the scalability and functionality of this project, here are some improvements that I will like to try out in the future:

-- **Dynamic City Selection**: Allow users to add or remove cities of interest without modifying the code.
-This could be achieved by designing an input form or configuration files to specify the cities.
+- **Dynamic City Selection**: It would be better if I could allow users to add or remove cities of interest without modifying the code.
+I think this could be achieved by designing an input form or configuration files to specify the cities.
-- **Additional Data Sources**: Incorporate more APIs or web sources to enrich city data, such as event information, hotel prices, or tourist site popularity.
-For example, using TripAdvisor to extract hotel prices and restaurant information through web scraping.
+- **Additional Data Sources**: I would like to incorporate more APIs or web sources to enrich city data, such as event information, hotel prices, or tourist site popularity.
+This would provide a more comprehensive overview of each destination.
+One particular web source that I have in mind for the time being is TripAdvisor.
+I plan to extract data such as hotel prices and famous restaurants for specific cities from TripAdvisor using web scraping.
-- **Deployment in Cloud Environment**: For scalability and multi-user access, consider deploying the pipeline in a cloud environment (e.g., AWS, Google Cloud, or Azure).
-This would enable the travel agency to manage larger datasets and support multiple users simultaneously.
+- **Deployment in Cloud Environment**: If I want to make the project scalable and accessible for multiple users, I need to consider deploying the pipeline in a cloud environment (e.g., AWS, Google Cloud, or Azure).
+This would enable the travel agency to manage larger datasets and scale up for more users.